 When the two phases of this project are completed, guests will make lasting memories as they explore Wisconsin’s brewing heritage through demonstrations, workshops, tastings and other activities in The Brewhouse, immerse themselves in a 1930s rural Wisconsin tavern, and enjoy a festive, outdoor Biergarten.

-The Brewing Experience presented by: The G. Heileman Brewery and Cleary-Kumm Family marks the first step in a multi-phase overall redevelopment that reimagines a Welcome Experience, with new structures and amenities that will help guests plan and enjoy an unforgettable journey into the past.
+The Brewing Experience presented by the Cleary-Kumm Family marks the first step in a multi-phase overall redevelopment that reimagines a Welcome Experience, with new structures and amenities that will help guests plan and enjoy an unforgettable journey into the past.
 The project provides locations for public programs while also offering earned revenue opportunities as a venue for private events that will help sustain Old World Wisconsin far into the future.

 “This Brewing Experience, and the larger plan to reimagine our entire entry area, will transform how we’re able to serve guests for decades to come.
 We’re excited to see this dream become a reality, and grateful to all who donate to make it happen!”